Ilie Cătărău: Final Romanian returns

-Cătărău had indeed survived his hospitalization, and lived throughout World War II, but in obscurity, finally making his way into Soviet territory.
-He resided for a while in the Moldavian SSR and was referenced in Soviet propaganda as a hero for having fought against union with Romania.
-Cătărău left the Soviet province and returned to Romania at some point after 1944, when that country had been occupied by the Soviets.
-He inhabited a "modest dwelling" in Floreasca; in September 1948, he was registered as a refugee in Bucharest, his home address rendered as Brezoianu Street 51.
-He tried to capitalize on the newly established Romanian Communist regime, presenting himself as a hero of the cause, and was used by the government as a denouncer of "reactionary" politicians.
-Employed by the Communist press, he notably took his revenge on Gherman Pântea, who had had a second career as a Romanian state official.
-As Ion Constantin notes, he accused Pântea "of acts for the most part invented, in order to determine [Pântea's] arrest by the regime's authorities".
+Cătărău left the Soviet province and returned to Romania at some point after 1944, when that country had been occupied by the Soviets—in December 1946, he was attested in Bucharest, plotting his revenge against Pântea (who had gone into hiding).
+Granting an interview to a local journalist, he claimed to have arrived in not from the Soviet Union, but again from the United States, by way of Argentina.
+Cătărău now inhabited a "modest dwelling" in Floreasca; in September 1948, he was registered as a refugee in Bucharest, his home address rendered as Brezoianu Street 51.
+He tried to capitalize on the newly established Romanian communist regime, presenting himself as a hero of the cause, and was used by the government as a denouncer of "reactionary" politicians.
+Employed by the communist press in Bucharest, he accused Pântea "of acts for the most part invented, in order to determine [Pântea's] arrest by the regime's authorities".

 Cătărău additionally claimed a special communist pedigree, passing himself off as a personal friend of Bolshevik theorist Vladimir Lenin.
+He also boasted that he had known the teachings of Leninism "from early childhood."
+In tandem, he maintained that he was a disciple of Franklin D. Roosevelt's international humanitarianism, and that J. Edgar Hoover was a personal friend of his.
 The former anarchist was also friends with Constant Tonegaru, the anticommunist poet, whose father had been his university colleague, and whom he fascinated with his stories of Polynesia.
 In 1952, when Tonegaru Jr returned from Communist imprisonment to die in Bucharest, Cătărău was present at his funeral ceremony.
 Another member of Tonegaru's circle, Barbu Cioculescu, informs that Cătărău sent letters to Premier Petru Groza, in which he called for a "democratic governance", until he was arrested by the Securitate; Cioculescu also notes that he became unaware of Cătărău's fate after that moment.

 According to other reports, Cătărău experienced religious sentiment as an old man, and subsequently became a monk of the Romanian Orthodox Church.
 The decision was controversial, and Church authorities had to be persuaded by Groza into accepting Cătărău's retreat to a monastery in Transylvania.
-In August 1955, he was designated a Hieromonk and Confessor, in which capacity he paid his respects to the recently deceased bishop, Nicolae Bălan.
+In August 1955, he was designated a hieromonk and confessor, in which capacity he paid his respects to the recently deceased bishop, Nicolae Bălan.
 By one interpretation, Groza wanted to reactivate Cătărău as a Securitate spy, but Cătărău died before this could happen.